Partial Shipment and Redelivery: How to Do It Right [Q&A]

 Redelivery management on mobile

-This is not always doable as sometimes retrieving the correct items takes time.
-In this case, route planning can still be simplified by treating redelivery as a milk run.
+This is not always doable, as sometimes retrieving the correct items takes time.
+In this case, route planning can still be simplified by treating redelivery as a milk run on the app

 A milk run is essentially a route you repeat regularly.

-In Track-POD, a dispatcher can quickly duplicate or repeat a route that was unsuccessful.
-This way you skip setting up a task from scratch.
+In Track-POD, a dispatcher can quickly duplicate or repeat an unsuccessful route.
+This way, you skip setting up a task from scratch.
+See the example below.
+(Mouse click on the route's setting - then select "Repeat")

 Recap